Starttoaster/proxmox-exporter/README.md

 # Proxmox Exporter

-A Prometheus exporter for Proxmox clusters.
+A Prometheus exporter for individual PVE hosts or clusters.
+This is tested againsts PVE 8.x systems.
+Earlier Proxmox versions will be EOL soon, but in future major updates I'll try to keep the exporter metrics backwards compatible.

 - [About](#about)
 - [Usage](#usage)